 Teenage Birth & Pregnancy Data

-Mississippi has the second highest teen birth rate in the country.
+Mississippi has the fourth highest teen birth rate in the country.
 (The teen birth rate includes all live births, the teen pregnancy rate does not.)

 Teen pregnancies are at their lowest rate in nearly 40 years.
 This trend is due to the combination of “less sex and more contraception.”
 Fewer teens are having sex and teens who are sexually active are using more effective contraception.
 The teen birth rate in Mississippi declined 21% from 2007 to 2010.
 Despite this decline, Mississippi still has the highest teen birth rate.

 Instead of arguing about abstinence-only and abstinence-plus, we should be looking at what science says works.
 The Department of Health and Human Services has developed a list of 31 evidence-based teen pregnancy prevention programs.

 Teens say that parents most influence their decisions about sex, love, and relationships.
 Unfortunately, many parents don’t have these conversations with their teen because they are embarrassed or don’t have enough information themselves.

 Want to know your county’s teen pregnancy rate?
 You can view your county’s teen pregnancy rate by going to the Kids Count teen pregnancy data center.

 This presentation describes the sexually transmitted infection rates for Mississippi youth.
 Overview of Sexual Health Statistics in Mississippi: Mississippi vs. U.S. with Dr. Nicholas Mosca, Mississippi State Department of Health.